RyanWelly/RyanWelly/README.md

-3rd year student at Victoria University of Wellington, majoring in Mathematics and Computer Science.
+Recent graduate from VUW, working as a Software Engineer

+I greatly enjoy writing terribly unpractical programs that make me laugh.

-I also quite like playing chess on [Lichess:](https://lichess.org/@/RyanWelly)
+I also quite like playing chess on [Lichess](https://lichess.org/@/RyanWelly)